adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 * Third-party CSS files live under `/vendor`.
 * The application's CSS lives under `/yourApp` where *yourApp* is the name of your project.
-* This approach simplifies deployment because a build script can easily target a single directory in order to bundle and compress etc.
+* This approach simplifies deployment because a build script can easily target a single directory in order to bundle and compress the files.
 * This seems to be the most common approach but that doesn't mean it's the best.

 ## 2. CSS in a module folder